An agency owner shared: “Once I know what my revenue goal should be, I need help making sure we have a plan in place to reach that goal.”

 If you’re already a current 1:1 client or an Agency Profitability Toolkit owner, you get early, free access to my time-saving Revenue Planning spreadsheet.
 It creates the monthly and quarterly averages for you, so you can customize things further.

 Round 1: Quarterly and Monthly Averages

 Take your annual revenue target and divide it by four (for quarterly averages).
 Then take the same annual target and divide it by 12 (for monthly averages).

 This gives you a ballpark for what you need to hit each quarter and each month.
 But your targets won’t be the same each month—time to adjust for seasonality!

-Subscribers, clients, and Agency Resource Library owners have access to this template already, at no additional charge.
+Coaching clients and Agency Profitability Toolkit owners have access to this template already, at no additional charge.

 Round 2: Adjust for Seasonality & Annual Growth